How to List Minor on Resume

 Below are some helpful tips to keep in mind when preparing your job application:

-- Run spellcheck and proofread several times
+- Run spellcheck and proofread it several times

-- Ask a friend or colleague to read over it
+- Ask a friend or colleague to read over it and get their feedback

 - Keep formatting clean, organized, and professional

 - Use the same font and styling throughout